-- CASH reports finds product examples that already go ‘above and beyond’ current salt targets
+- CASH report finds product examples going ‘above and beyond’ current salt targets

 - Further salt targets must now be set if the UK is to continue to lead the world and save the maximum number of lives

-A report by Leatherhead Food provides food companies with valuable information to achieve the 2012 salt reduction targets and indicates that gradual reductions in the salt content of food, coupled with the use of potassium based salt or other ingredient based solutions, can be used to lower the salt content of all food in line with the Government’s recommendations.
+In reality, the report by Leatherhead Food provides food companies with valuable information to achieve their salt reduction goals and indicates that gradual reductions in the salt content of food, coupled with the use of potassium based salt or other ingredient based solutions, can be used to lower the salt content of all food in line with the Government’s recommendations [Ref 4].

-Consensus Action on Salt & Health (CASH) have also simultaneously issued their own report, which strongly reinforces Leatherhead’s findings.
-Furthermore, the CASH report identifies specific product examples which not only meet the 2012 salt reduction targets in the UK, but go well below them.
-These findings clearly demonstrate that reducing salt intake to below the 2012 targets in the UK is achievable; if one leading company can meet the targets, so can all the rest.
+Consensus Action on Salt & Health’s (CASH) own report issued simultaneously (attached), strongly reinforces Leatherhead’s findings [Ref 3].
+Furthermore, our report identifies specific product examples which not only meet the 2012 targets but go well below them.
+These findings clearly demonstrate that the 2012 targets [Ref 4], and any further targets to be set are achievable; if one leading company can meet the targets, so can all the rest.

 Both reports highlight the need for a level playing field and to ensure that future targets are set for the whole of the food industry, including food eaten outside the home.
 The Department of Health must now go ahead with setting new salt targets to ensure that the UK continues to lead the world and save the maximum number of lives.

+“We must not be put off by a ‘dinosaur like’ approach from the BRC and FDF.
 The UK is fortunate to have some of the leading food companies in the world, and in collaboration with them we will reduce salt intake to a maximum of 6g per day.
-This will prevent 36,000 strokes and heart attacks every year, 18,000 of which would have been fatal, while also saving the NHS billions of pounds a year [Ref 3]” says Professor Graham MacGregor of the Wolfson Institute, and Chairman of CASH.
+This will prevent 36,000 strokes and heart attacks every year, 18,000 of which would have been fatal, while also saving the NHS billions of pounds a year [Ref 7]” says Professor Graham MacGregor of the Wolfson Institute, and Chairman of CASH